-To report on Active View metrics via the Query Tool, select them from the respective report metrics group (e.g., Total, Ad server, Ad Exchange).
+To report on Active View metrics, select them from their respective report metric families (for example, Total, Ad server, Ad Exchange).

 Total number of impressions that were eligible to measure viewability.
 An impression is eligible if (a) the ad's creative has an Active View enabled tag, and (b) the impression is counted with a downloaded pingback.

 Impressions that were measurable by Active View out of the total number of eligible impressions.
 This value should generally be close to 100%; however, even when an ad tag has Active View enabled, some factors may prevent the tag from capturing data.
 For example, an impression that is rendering in a cross-domain iframe may not be measurable.

 Number of impressions on the site that were viewable out of all measurable impressions.
 A display ad is counted as viewable if at least 50% of its area was displayed on screen for at least one second (the minimum criteria according to IAB measurement standards).
 For in-stream video ads, 50% of its area must be displayed for at least two seconds.

 Percentage of impressions that were measurable with Active View, out of the total number of Active View eligible impressions, calculated as: (measurable impressions ÷ eligible impressions) × 100

 An ad is measurable when the Active View enabled tag successfully captured viewability information about the impression.
 Viewable impression measurement tools experience a small amount of data loss in addition to measurement gaps from some cross-domain iframe scenarios.